Do biological molecular machines act as Maxwell's demons?: Methods: Specification of the computer model

-Our goal is to consider the biological molecular machines with such dynamics.
-However, very poor experimental support is available for actual conformational transition networks in native proteins.
-That is why we restrict our attention to a model network here.
-Various models of the networks with several succeeding output gates have been considered \cite{Kurz14} but the class of models seems to be the most realistic, based on a hypothesis that the protein conformational transition networks, like the higher level biological networks: the protein interaction network and the metabolic network, have evolved in the process of a self-organized criticality \cite{Pbak96,Snep05}.
-Such networks are scale-free and display a transition from the fractal organization on the small length-scale to the small-world organization on the large length-scale \cite{Roze10,Esco12}.
-Very recently, a network, which seems to possess similar properties, was obtained in a long, 17~$\mu$s molecular dynamics simulation \cite{Huho16}.
+Various models of the networks with several output gates have been considered \cite{Kurz14}, but one class of models seems to be the most realistic, based on a hypothesis that the protein conformational transition networks, like the higher level biological networks, the protein interaction network and the metabolic network, have evolved in the process of a self-organized criticality \cite{Bak96,Snepp05}.
+Most networks of the systems biology are scale-free and display a transition from the fractal organization on the small length-scale to the small-world organization on the large length-scale \cite{Roze10,Esco12}.